keptn/keptn.github.io/content/docs/0.5.0.beta/reference/cli/index.md

 ### keptn add-resource

-To add a resource to the configuration store (i.e., git repository) of a service, the `add-resource` command is provided.
+To add a resource to the configuration store (i.e., Git repository) of a service, the `add-resource` command is provided.
 This command takes a local resource (`--resource`) and stores it for further use in Keptn.
 Thus, this command allows you to add, for example, *test files* to your service, which will then be executed by a test-service (e.g., jmeter-service) during the continuous delivery.

 ```console
 keptn add-resource --project=my-project --service=my-service --stage=dev --resource=jmeter/basiccheck.jmx